ryyanpark/My-Data-Projects/SQL Queries/bellabeat-queries.md

  3 DESC;
 ```

-##### Suppose we would like to do an analysis based upon the time of day and day of the week
-##### We will do this at a person level such that we smooth over anomalous days for an individual
+##### Analysis based upon the time of day and day of the week at the person level to smooth over anomalous days for an individual
 ```
 WITH
  user_dow_summary AS (